Luis de Carvajal the Younger: Death

 Luis de Carvajal the Younger was executed by garrote, then burnt at the stake on 8 December 1596, in an auto da fe in Mexico City.
 He was about 30 years old.
 His mother Francisca and sisters Catalina, Isabel, and Leonor were executed on the same day.
 According to one contemporary source, upon witnessing the execution of his mother and two of his sisters, he had a mental breakdown and converted to Catholicism just before his death; however, there is ambiguity over whether the source is reliable.

 His sisters, Ana and Mariana, were not executed with their brother, and Mariana was "reconciled" into the Catholic faith.
 Mariana was accused of relapsing to Judaism and was executed by garrote and then burnt at the stake on 25 March 1601, at twenty-nine years of age, in an auto da fe, whereas Ana was "reconciled" at the same auto da fe.
-Ana was also accused of practicing Judaism in secret, and was garroted and subsequently burnt at the stake in April 1649, at about seventy years of age, (Note: Confusion exists around the birthdate of Ana de Carvajal.
+Ana was also accused of practicing Judaism in secret, and was garroted and subsequently burnt at the stake in April 1649, at about seventy years of age, (Note: Sources vary on the birthdate of Ana de Carvajal.
 Garcia-Riquelme lists her birthdate as 1581.
 Arnold Wiznitzer writes in "Crypto-Jews in Mexico during the Seventeenth Century" that she was sixty-seven at the time of her death, putting her birthdate at around 1582.
 However, when listing the members of the Carvajal family, he lists the youngest child, "Anica" - almost certainly Ana - as a member of the family who had arrived in 1580 in Tampico in his article "Crypto-Jews in Mexico during the Sixteenth Century."
 Samuel Temkin in "Luis de Carvajal and His People" lists her birthdate as 1579, which would mean she was about seventy at the time of her death.) in an auto da fe in Mexico City.

 A depiction of the execution of Mariana de Carvajal, Luis de Carvajal's sister.
 Published in 1870.